-''' cis_driver_init() failed: could not open handle to driver cis driver init() failed: could not close handle to CXFS driver '''
+cis_driver_init() failed: could not open handle to driver

+cis_driver_init() failed: could not close handle to CXFS driver cis_generate_userid_map warning: could not open group file The group file could not be found.

 The CXFS driver may not have successfully started.
 Check the system event log for errors.